Social media accounts after death

 A digital executor or the estate administrator typically has responsibility for identifying and managing digital assets.
 The process of accessing and closing these accounts can differ from platform to platform, and some providers have specific memorialisation or closure procedures.

-Understanding your options for social media estate management is important for several reasons.
-It helps protect your online reputation and privacy after you're gone, ensures important information isn't lost, and can prevent family members from spending time and money trying to work out what accounts exist and how to access them.
+People often consider their options for social media estate management for several reasons.
+Some people regard planning as potentially relevant to a person's online reputation and privacy, to the preservation of information, and to the time and money families may spend identifying accounts; how each factor is weighed depends on the circumstances.
 Some platforms allow for designated legacy contacts or provide mechanisms for account closure, while others may require a death certificate and legal documentation.

 Key points: